kene111/wazobia-tech-chatbot/README.md

 language model to generate the adequate response to the question or query asked.
 For this project  ```FAISS``` was used as the vector database, and huggingface ```sentence-transformers/all-MiniLM-L6-v2``` embedding model.

 ### Software development and deployment:
-The chatbot application is served as an api endpoint using flask as the web framework.
+The chatbot application is served as an api endpoint using flask as the server side framework.

 ## Repository Breakdown:
 1. ```wzb_logic/config```: This folder contains both system and deployment configurations.